-It’s 2:00am, or maybe it’s 3:00am, or even 4:00am.
+It’s 2:00 am, or maybe it’s 3:00 am, or even 4:00 am.
 It doesn’t matter.
-All that matters is that you’re now awake and kicking yourself for overthinking it and looking at that clock.
-Because, let me tell you my friend, there’s no way you’re going back to sleep now.
+All that matters is that you’re now awake and kicking yourself for overthinking it.
+Because let me tell you, my friend, there’s no way you’re going back to sleep now.

-Story sound familiar?
-If so, you may be one of the 60 million Americans that struggle with insomnia each year.
+Does this story sound familiar?
+If so, you may be one of 60 million Americans that struggle with insomnia each year.
 So, one could say that you’re far from being in the boat alone on this one.
-And, those sleepless veterans out there know that it’s one thing to fall asleep and quite another to stay that way for a full night’s rest.

-There’s a host of reasons why we struggle to get the proper amount of sleep, but regardless of the reasons, the consequences of a lack of shut-eye make it worth addressing.
+That said, the consequences of a lack of shut-eye make it worth addressing.
 In the short term, a lack of sleep can raise your blood pressure, change your metabolic rate, make you mentally slower, and exacerbate negative feelings.
-In the long-term, there’s a link between chronic insomnia and heart disease, depression, anxiety, and a host of other health conditions.
+Over the long-term, there’s a link between chronic insomnia and a host of health conditions, including heart disease, depression, and anxiety.

 Stick to a Sleep Routine

-We all have a natural circadian rhythm or internal “sleep clock”.
+We all have a natural circadian rhythm or internal “sleep clock.”
 When we wake up and go to bed at the same time every day, our body naturally falls into a sleep cycle.
-Our brain’s produces the hormone, melatonin, signaling us to become drowsy and drift off to la-la land when it’s time to fall asleep.
+Our brains produce the hormone melatonin, signaling us to become drowsy and drift off to la-la land.

 However, many of us don’t follow a sleep routine.
-We stay up to watch just one more episode of our favorite Netflix series, or sleep in a few extra hours on the weekend.
-While it seems innocent enough, you’re really wreaking havoc on your natural cycle when you don’t stick to a routine.
-So, do yourself a favor- if you can, create a sleep schedule and stick to it.
+We stay up to watch just one more episode of our favorite Netflix series or sleep in a few extra hours on the weekend.
+And while that seems innocent enough, we’re wreaking havoc on our natural cycle.
+So, a word of advice to help you rest, create a sleep schedule and stick to it.

 Create a Sleep Oasis

-Maybe you find comfort in falling asleep to the TV or leaving the hall light on?
-Or, maybe you have a cat or dog, a restless partner, or even an angry tortoise that likes to unintentionally wake you up in the middle of the night?
-Regardless of what it is, to get a goodnight’s rest you will need to figure out how to either live without or minimize the distractions.
+Maybe you find comfort in falling asleep to the TV or leaving on the hall light?
+Or, perhaps you even have a cat, dog, restless partner, or angry tortoise that likes to wake you up in the middle of the night.
+Regardless of what it is, you will need to figure out how to either live without or minimize distractions to get adequate rest.

-Even if it’s a beloved pet or partner that’s responsible for your fragmented sleep, you can still mitigate the distraction.
-Try sleeping with your bedroom door closed or problem-solving with your partner if they’re the issue.
-And, if all else fails or if it’s just your thing, try sleeping with a fan or a white noise machine.
+That said, if your beloved pet or partner’s responsible for your fragmented sleep, you can still mitigate the distraction.
+Try sleeping with your bedroom door closed or problem-solving with your loved one if they’re the issue.
+You can even try sleeping with a fan on a white noise machine.